mccoderpy/discord.py-with-message-components/docs/api/enums.rst

         Check if content contains words from internal pre-defined wordsets

+    .. attribute:: mention_spam

+        Check if content contains more unique mentions than allowed

+    .. attribute:: member_profile

+        Check if a members' profile contains words from a user defined list of keywords

 .. class:: AutoModActionType

     The type of action that should be taken in an :class:`AutoModAction`.